 VAMIGAS is a beauty and wellness brand created by Latinas using botanicals from Latin America.

 Christina has paternal roots in Oaxaca, Mexico and Ann immigrated to Los Angeles from Chile when she was nine.
-We are both mamas to wild and wonderful daughters with beautiful names.
+They are both mamas to wild and wonderful daughters with beautiful names.

-Ann has a marketing practice, where she has helped hundreds of technology and CPG startups with growth.
+Ann is a Public Relations pro, and has helped hundreds of technology and CPG startups with growth.
 She cut her teeth helping the first wave of social media startups grow and expand in the mid 00's, including brands like Waze, and went on to participate in the very first Startup Chile cohort.
-She was also one of the original bloggers for 90's "it girl brand" Jane Magazine (Conde Nast) and was in the founding team of one of Comcast's web portals, a Hulu competitor.
+She was also one of the original West Coast bloggers for Jane Pratt's Jane Magazine, and was in the founding team of one of Comcast's pioneering web portals.